tomiwaajayi/cw-challenge/README.md

 ##### 4. The modal component (ImageModal.vue)
 - It's the modal component that pops up when an image in the grid is clicked.
 It's shows the image at maximum resolution alongside the author and the location.
 It can be toggled off (closed) by clicking anywhere on the screen.
-This component is directly imported into the ImageGrid.vue component.
-When an image on the grid is clicked, it passes it's ID into the function that triggers the modal and it's this information that the modal uses to get the image, author and location specific to the image clicked.
+This component is imported directly into the App.vue component and not the ImageGrid.vue component for accessibility reasons.
+When an image on the grid is clicked, it passes it's ID into the function that triggers the modal, and it's this information that the modal uses to get the image, author and location specific to the image clicked.

 #### 5. The component for lazy loading Images (ImageItem.vue)
 - This is the component that recieves the url and alt-text of the image to be loaded as props and lazyloads the images with the "lazy-load" directive.